 1916 Centenary Commemorations

 Ireland 2016 was the State’s Centenary Programme to commemorate the 1916 Rising.
-It encompassed a broad spectrum of seven key strands in honour of the seven signatories of the 1916 Proclamation, including State Ceremonial, Historical Reflection and Community Participation. Óglaigh na hÉireann, the Defence Forces, will play a key role in representing our citizens and ensuring the success of Ireland 2016.
+It encompassed a broad spectrum of seven key strands in honour of the seven signatories of the 1916 Proclamation, including State Ceremonial, Historical Reflection and Community Participation. Óglaigh na hÉireann, the Defence Forces, played a key role in representing our citizens and ensuring the success of Ireland 2016.

 All schools in Ireland were asked to write their own version of the proclamation.
 Pupils from every class at St Francis NS were involved in the content of our proclamation, which we recorded and accompanied it with a film.